Ultimate Marion Real Estate Investing Guide for 2026

 Economy

-The residents in Marion take home an average salary of in a state where the average salary is , with average wages of across the US.
+The workers in Marion earn an average salary of in a state where the average salary is , with average wages of across the country.

 Economy Quick Stats